 My first thought was to make a voice identifier – a system in which the distinct features of someone’s voice would be saved in order to identify them uniquely.
 But that turned out to be far more time-consuming than I thought and involved libraries which I could not adopt.
 There wasn’t much time to write them myself.
 So after 3 days of struggling, I switched to keystroke dynamics.

 What’s keystroke dynamics?
 It’s the official term for the unique way you type on a keyboard.
 Turns out that each of us use a keyboard differently – with more than just a change in overall speed.
-We spend different amounts of time pressing each key and moving onto another, have our own favourites among the Shift keys and have this unique patterns while moving from one key to another.
-I’m sure you’ve noticed these things.
+We spend different amounts of time pressing each key and moving onto another, have our own favourites among the Shift keys and show unique patterns while moving from one key to another.
 And these little things add up to a relatively strong set of features that can uniquely identify someone.

 Continue reading “Biometric Identification with Keystroke Dynamics Using Java”